BetonQuest/BetonQuest/docs/Documentation/Reference.md

 ??? example

     === "One Nested Package"
-        Let's assume you have a `dailyQuestOne` package inside a `dailyQuests` package.
+        Let's assume you have a `dailyQuests` package that contains a `dailyQuestOne` package.
 The `dailyQuests` package is located in the `QuestPackages` folder.
         Let's run the `startDailyQuest` event of the `dailyQuestOne` package from a third package: